 The proper amount of Insulation can save you a considerable amount of money on your heating and cooling Bills!
 Between several different types of Insulation, and many different R-Values, the process itself is rather basic.
 I will discuss the use of the more common Fiberglass Batt Insulation and Blown-in Cellulose Insulation, considered 'green Insulation,' made with 80% post consumer recycled newsprint.

 2. Face the barrier down towards heated living space, when using Kraft paper-faced Fiberglass Batt Insulation.
-You must lay down a polyethylene vapor barrier first, when using Fiberglass Batt Insulation which has no barrier (as a first layer), or blowing in Cellulose Insulation!
+You must lay down a polyethylene vapor barrier first, when using unfaced Fiberglass Batt Insulation, or blowing in Cellulose Insulation!
 A vapor barrier helps to keep condensation from forming inside of the insulation.
 Damp insulation loses R-value, and may contribute to mold, mildew, rot and rust any metal which it contacts.

 3. Turn the paper towards the inside/heated wall, when insulating a crawl space with Kraft faced fiberglass Batt Insulation.
 Secure the fiberglass batts in place with spring steel wire rods called 'Tigers Teeth.'

 4. Turn the paper outwards, against the wall, when insulating an outside wall of an unheated crawl space with Kraft faced fiberglass Batt Insulation.
 Remember, the vapor barrier always faces the interior/heated side.
 In summer weather, that exterior wall will absorb more heat than the cooler crawlspace.